gmdaoeth/artist-info/README.md

 If the stored code is correct, you can proceed to sign the repository entry (this step is optional but we highly encourage to do so).

-- Connect the wallet that you want to use to sign the code entry.
+- Connect the wallet that you want to use for signing the entry.
 - Make sure to select the correct collection address
 - Click `Sign`
 - Metamask will pop up and prompt you to sign something - please do so.